cetoh/CivilizaSim/README.md

 * Implemented Growing of civilization population
 * Changed game rules to have civilizations only face each other once instead of twice
 * Implemented Attacking, Defending, and Battling, including exiling of persons into another Civilization
-* Added more messages to give an idea of whats going on.
+* Added more messages to give an idea of what's going on.